launchdarkly/php-server-sdk/README.md

 There are two approaches to fetching and caching flag rules from LaunchDarkly with the PHP SDK:

-* [Guzzle Cache Middleware](https://github.com/Kevinrob/guzzle-cache-middleware) to cache HTTP responses in an in-memory array (default)
+* [Guzzle Cache Middleware](https://github.com/Kevinrob/guzzle-cache-middleware) to request and cache HTTP responses in an in-memory array (default)
 * [ld-relay](https://github.com/launchdarkly/ld-relay) to retrieve and store flags in Redis

 Using Guzzle